Franz Ehrle

-Franz Ehrle (17 October 1845 - 31 March 1934) was a German Jesuit priest and a cardinal of the Roman Catholic Church.
+Franz Ehrle (17 October 1845 - 31 March 1934) was a German Jesuit priest and a cardinal of the Catholic Church.
 He served as the Archivist of the Secret Archives of the Vatican, in the course of which he became a leading agent in the revival of Thomism in the teachings of the Catholic Church.

 Early years and formation

 He was born in Isny im Allgäu in the Kingdom of Württemberg, the son of Franz Ehrle, a physician, and Berta von Frölich; he was educated at the Jesuit school Stella Matutina in Feldkirch.
 He joined the Society of Jesus on 20 September 1861.
 After completing the two years of his novitiate program of formation at Gorheim, Hohenzollern, he studied followed humanities at college in Münster, and later studied philosophy at the Jesuit Maria Laach Abbey (1865–1868).
 For the regency phase of his training in the Jesuit order from 1868-1873, Ehrle was sent to teach at his old secondary school, Stella Matutina, where he taught English, French and philosophy.
 Due to an anti-Jesuit policy that followed the publication of the Kulturkampf in Germany, Ehrle, along with other German companions, had to carry on his studies abroad; he studied theology at Ditton Hall, a Jesuit seminary in Liverpool, England (1873–1877).

 After being ordained a priest on 24 September 1876 in Liverpool, Ehrle carried out pastoral work in a home for the poor at Preston, Lancashire, before being transferred in 1878 to Tervuren, Belgium, where the German Jesuit periodical Stimmen aus Maria-Laach (Voices from Maria Laach) had established its office in exile, to serve as its editor.